zutierrez/ecem202a_project/docs/report.md

 From the data that we collected, we were able to make some conclusions:

 We found that reducing image transmissions by eliminating redundancies does not reduce power consumption significantly in a 2-camera system.
-* The image transmission portion of the program required around the same amount of current as the image classification portion of the program (27 mA compared to 28 mA).
-The image taking portion of the program took around 2 seconds, classification/inferencing took around 330 ms, image transmission took around 320 ms, and each frame had a 2 second delay to lower capture frequency.
+* The image taking portion of the program took around 2 seconds, classification/inferencing took around 330 ms, image transmission took around 320 ms, and each frame had a 2 second delay to lower capture frequency.
 Other time durations (such as bluetooth label communication) were negligible.
 * Say the region of overlap in the camera’s perspectives is 50%, and the number of captured frames that have a redundant subject is also 50%.
 Then, the total time for each frame capture and processing is ~4.65 seconds (2+0.330+0.32+2).
 Now, we can estimate the total energy consumed in a single frame.
 	* Total energy consumed = energy(photo) + energy(inference) + energy(transmission) + energy(delay)
-	* Total energy consumed = (2/3600) hours * 29 mA + (0.33/3600 hours) * 30 mA + (0.32/3600 hours) * 29 mA + (2/3600 hours) * 26 mA = 35.9 mAh
+	* Total energy consumed = (2/3600 hours)* (27+2 mA) + (0.33/3600 hours)* (28+2 mA) + (0.32/3600 hours) * (27+2 mA) + (2/3600 hours) * (24+2 mA) = 35.9 mAh
-		* This is using data from Case 2, which had the most consistent readings.
-We also found from Case 3 that using BLE increased power consumption by about 2 mA, so this was also accounted for in this calculation.
+		* This is calculated using data from Case 1, which had the most consistent readings.
+Taking an image took 27 mA, image classification took 28 mA.
+Then, in Case 2, we found that BLE increased power consumption by about 2 mA, so this was also accounted for by adding to each current.
 * The energy consumed while transmitting an image (29 mA) is only 3 mA more than when the system is in its delay state (26 mA).
-	* The image transmission time is 320 ms, so the energy saved is (0.32/3600) hours * 3 mA = 0.267 mAh saved per frame.
+	* The image transmission time is 320 ms, so the energy saved is (0.32/3600 hours) * 3 mA = 0.267 mAh saved per frame.
 	* This is 1.98/267 = 0.0074, or **0.74% energy conservation**.

 Reducing image transmissions by eliminating redundancies does not yield significant energy savings such that it compensates for power consumption of BLE communication.